jonathancraddock/mootparadox_grav/pages/01.home/default.md

 mootParadox is my personal website, updated on very rare occasions.
 It's a miscellany of outdoors and techie ramblings.

 !!!
-The site is built with [Grav](), a modular flat-file CMS.
+The site is built with [Grav](https://getgrav.org/), an open source flat-file CMS.
+I liked its modularity, only install what you need, and the templates use [Twig](https://twig.symfony.com/).
 If you want to find out more, take a look at [Learn Grav](http://learn.getgrav.org).

 ### What's on the site?